What is Australia’s biggest moth? It’s Hercules.

 Despite reaching a gargantuan size, these adult moths don’t get a lot of time to frolic around in the trees.
 Living up to two weeks (and longer than one night if the males are very lucky), as soon as they emerge from their cocoons, it’s business time.
 Without mouths, these moths are not distracted by pesky necessities such as feeding.
 Instead, the female gets to work releasing a potent airborne perfume (pheromone) that attracts males from a distance.
 Detecting her advertisement, he flies to find the waiting female, mates, and his story is over.

 Females produce around 300 eggs, sticking them to the leaves of one of their rainforest foodplants – often Bleeding Heart (Homalanthus spp.).
-After around two weeks, the caterpillars emerge onto their dinner and begin the journey to the cocoon – a superspeed process of eating and growing and moulting that will take around three months to complete.
+After around two weeks, the caterpillars emerge onto their dinner and begin the journey to the cocoon – a superspeed process of eating and growing and moulting that will take around two months to complete.
 While the caterpillars start off life white with bristly spines, later stages are stunningly coloured, with bright blue-green bodies, yellow spines and red spots.

 At the end of their larval stage, these caterpillars are so chunky that they can weigh around 29g.
 This is where life slows down a little for our hero Hercules.
 After spinning themselves a silk cocoon, it could take a few months to a year or more for the pupa to metamorphose and emerge to begin the cycle again.